 Are singing bowls used in Hinduism?

 If you think that Himalayan singing bowls (also known as Tibetan singing bowls) are taking over the niche of yoga and meditation practice – you are mistaken.
 It's amazing to observe how much attention the sound bowls get these days.
 A few years ago a dentist asked me to help finding him a good quality singing bowl for his office.
 One of my students is a practicing nurse and doula.
-She uses a few singing bowls to help her patients relax and overcome pain.
+She uses a few of these sound therapy instruments to help her patients relax and overcome pain.
 Another student of mine is Theta healing practitioner, using singing bowls in every session with her clients.
 I also have students that lead sacred plant ceremonies with singing bowls.
 The list is long…

 Some time ago I heard that in one school in Germany, teachers play a certain game with kids.
 Before starting a class, the teacher strikes a singing bowl and asks kids to raise a hand when the sound is over.
 For kids, it feels like an interactive game.
 The teacher, though, gets the students’ attention after this sort of tuning and can proceed to teach a class getting greater involvement from kids.